 There is no right or wrong choice!
 It's down to what style sits best with you, your work and who you are talking to.
 It's not a hard and fast rule, you could certainly adapt both, but it will come with compromises which are either worth living with or not worth the hassle.

 We differentiate portfolio books into two main categories.
 The first distinction is our binding process, which can be either screw post or ring binding.
 This types of books help to complement different styles of presentation you might have.

 Our screw post portfolios tend to be preferred choice and come in 4 different styles.
 Exposed screw post, Fixed back screw post, Hidden Screw posts and Leather screw post.
 The ring binders are available in Fixed back or Leather.

-Consistency is key however.
-If you choose to have a portfolio that is made to fit just pages, if you change your mind at a latter date and opt to use hinge strips or page protectors, then you will find that your portfolio book will be smaller than the work inside it.
+Consistency is key.
+However, if you choose to have a portfolio that is made to fit just pages if you change your mind at a later date and opt to use hinge strips or page protectors, then you will find that your portfolio will be smaller than the work inside it.